 You might ask for help from grandparents and other relatives, as they, too, can open 529 plans for your kids, though it’s safer to have them put the money into yours.
 That’s because a disbursement from a 529 plan held by someone other than a parent shows up as income to the student, and the more income it appears the student has, the less financial aid she’ll get.
-Or the relative’s disbursement can come in the child's junior or senior years of high school — safely past the point when it would be reported on the two-years-before FAFSA.
+Or the relative’s disbursement can come in the child's junior or senior years of college — safely past the point when it would be reported on the two-years-before FAFSA.
 One in five families plan to get help for college from relatives, a survey by the nonprofit American Student Assistance found.

 5. Consider loans